Nonspecific Methods of Infection Prevention Among Medical Staff

 Eye and Face ProtectionTop

 Face shields (Figure 2, panel B), goggles (Figure 2, panel A), or safety glasses can be used to protect the eyes and face from infectious materials.
-Eye and face protection equipment should be used if there is a risk of splash of blood or other body fluids.
+Eye and face protection equipment should be used not only if there is a risk of splash of blood or other body fluids but also with exposure to IRPs to protect the eye mucosa.
 A face shield provides an extra barrier that protects the respiratory tract; it should be worn along with a mask, particularly during aerosol-generating procedures.
 Eye and face protective equipment can be used repeatedly provided that it is properly disinfected prior to reuse.
 Glasses used for vision correction do not provide sufficient protection in these settings.

 The sequence of donning and doffing goggles and face shields: Figure 3 and Figure 4.